SpectoLabs/hoverfly/docs/pages/keyconcepts/simulations/pairs.rst

 :ref:`View entire simulation file <all_matchers_simulation>`

-A request has many different matchers available.
-When capturing requests, exactMatch will be used as it is the default.

-For example, this request is similar to the one above, but will now use a ``globMatch`` to match any subdomain of ``hoverfly.io``:
+In the example below, the :code:`globMatch` Request Matcher type is used to match any subdomain of :code:`hoverfly.io`:

 .. literalinclude:: ../../simulations/all-matchers-simulation.json
    :lines: 18-22